-If you already have holiday travel insurance you may find this will not cover you whilst working abroad.
+If you already have holiday travel insurance you may find this will not cover you whilst working or horse riding abroad.
 Credit card accident cover, home insurance, EHIC or private health cover is also often not sufficient for the cover you may need, therefore it is important to check this carefully before travelling.

 Adventures Travel Insurance provides the cover in three parts so if you do have your own travel insurance you can just pick the cover required.